Are you scared or excited of forthcoming groundbreaking innovations?

 All these mechanisms are regulated and affected every second by what we do every day, every hour, and every minute based on our lifestyle.

-This clearly indicates why our health is becoming more personalized day by day.
+This is one of the reasons why our health is becoming more personalized day by day.

-Once we are more aware and knowledgeable about our internal information technology within our body, scientists are developing sensors that are transforming medical diagnostics.
+Once we are more aware and knowledgeable about our internal communication technology within our body, scientists can develop sensors which can transform medical diagnostics.

 Robotics and 3D printing are reinventing the traditional medical procedures.